 But not any more.
-Without going into too much detail let’s just say this is what I have been looking for, coconut oil works for me and we’ve got a part of our relationship back that I had missed more than I was prepared to admit.
-I’m finding writing about this very difficult and embarrassing but I am smiling and that says it all.
+Without going into too much detail let’s just say coconut oil works for me and we’ve got a part of our relationship back that I had missed more than I was prepared to admit.
+I’m finding writing about this embarrassing but I am smiling and that says it all.

-The internet is full of all sorts of claims and counter-claims about the benefits of using coconut oil as part of a healthy diet.
-Yahoo News (Eat this not that) recently put together this list of 20 benefits of coconut oil:
+The internet is full of all sorts of claims and counter-claims about the wonders of using coconut oil as part of a healthy diet.
+Yahoo News (Eat This Not That) put together this list of 20 benefits of coconut oil:

 - It helps to burn calories

 - It kills bacteria

 - It can be used in the bedroom

 - It can help build and maintain muscle